 Importantly, ACE-2 receptors can also be influenced by diet, as well as medications and other factors.
 For example, a diet high in saturated fat is shown to increase ACE receptors in the body.

 On the other hand, researchers have shown that natural compounds from fermented cabbage in particular may reduce ACE-2 expression in the body, while providing additional antioxidant, anti-inflammatory, and immune-modulating protection.
-This has important implications for potentially reducing COVID severity and infection rates.
+This has important implications for potentially reducing viral infection severity and infection rates.

 Lactobacillus: Bacteria for Immune Health